 3. Avoid limping up or down the stairs

-I know this can sound very challenging because when we find ourselves limping we usually don’t have the control to stop.
+I know this can sound very challenging because if you find yourself limping you usually don’t have the ability to stop.
 This can lead to a higher fall risk down the stairs, especially if you don’t have confidence in your leg(s).

 There are strategies you can use to help prevent limping when going up or down the stairs.
 Let’s take a look: